microsoft/Flash_University/CLR_via_CSharp/CH14_Strings/Strings/Strings.md

 - using each unique string literal only once

 ## String Methods
-- length, chars, getenumerator, tocahrarray,contains,indexof,lastindexof,indexofany,lastindexofany
+- length, chars, GetEnumerator, ToCharArray,Contains,IndexOf,lastindexof,indexofany,lastindexofany
 - also get clone, copy, copyto, substring, and to string

 ## Stringbuilder